 As educators, researchers, and professionals working to promote occupational safety and health, we believe: 1) Everyone has the right to healthy work – a job that pays a living wage, a workplace that is safe, an organization that treats them with respect, and access to qualified occupational safety and health professionals; and 2) Our public responsibility and charter requires that we give the highest priority to ensuring healthy work for everyone.

-The ERC has 5 academic training programs, 2 continuing education (CE) programs, a pilot project research training program (PPRT), a targeted research training program (TRT), and center wide activities including the administrative core (including coordination of interdisciplinary activities), outreach, and diversity recruitment.
-The 5 academic programs include 3 core disciplines, industrial hygiene (IH), occupational medicine (OM), and occupational safety (OS), and programs in agricultural safety and health (ASH-A) and occupational and environmental epidemiology (OEE).
-Doctoral- level research training (PhD) is provided in 4 disciplines (IH, OS, OEE, ASH-A).
-The continuing education and outreach (CEO) programs provide continuing education for health professionals in all areas of occupational safety and health and a separate program provides specialized continuing education and outreach in agricultural safety and health (ASH-CE).
-Training in the ERC is both multidisciplinary and interdisciplinary.
-The ERC is administratively part of the Environmental and Occupational Health Sciences (EOHS) division at the SPH.
-EOHS is one of four academic divisions in the SPH and administers the graduate training programs in IH and OS, and the CWA, CEO, ASH-CE, TRT, and PPRT programs.
-The OM program is a two-year occupational medicine residency program in EOHS, SPH, UIC.
-The OEE program is administered in the Epidemiology and Biostatistics division in SPH.
-The ASH-A program is in the College of Agricultural, Consumer, and Environmental Sciences, University of Illinois at Urbana-Champaign (UIUC).
-The CWA provides support for each of the component programs and manages interdisciplinary activities.
-The ERC has an Executive Committee composed of the ERC Director and Deputy Director as well as each program director.
-The ERC also has an external advisory committee that meets 1-2 times per year.
+The Illinois ERC has five academic training programs, two continuing education programs, a pilot project research training program (PPRT), a targeted research training program (TRT), and center wide activities including the administrative core (including coordination of interdisciplinary activities), outreach, and diversity recruitment.
+The five academic programs include three core disciplines, industrial hygiene (IH), occupational medicine (OM), and occupational safety (OS), and programs in agricultural safety and health (ASH-A) and occupational and environmental epidemiology (OEE).
+Doctoral- level research training (PhD) is provided in four disciplines (IH, OS, OEE, ASH-A).
+The continuing education and outreach programs provide continuing education for health professionals in all areas of occupational safety and health and a separate program provides specialized continuing education and outreach in agricultural safety and health (ASH-CE).
+Training in the Illinois ERC is both multidisciplinary and interdisciplinary.
+The Illinois ERC is administratively part of the Division of Environmental and Occupational Health Sciences (EOHS) in the UIC School of Public Health (SPH).
+EOHS is one of four academic divisions in the SPH and administers the graduate training programs in IH and OS.
+The OM program is a two-year occupational medicine residency program in EOHS.
+The OEE program is administered in the Division of Epidemiology and Biostatistics in the SPH.
+The ASH-A program is in the College of Agricultural, Consumer, and Environmental Sciences, at the University of Illinois at Urbana-Champaign (UIUC).
+The center administration provides support for each of the component programs and manages interdisciplinary activities.
+The Illinois ERC has an Executive Committee composed of the ERC Director and Deputy Director as well as each program director.
+The ERC also has an external advisory committee that meets one to two times per year.